Lambda-School-Web-PT-22/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+- Accessibility in web design involves creating things that are easy to read, navigate, and interact with for all users, regardless of visual abilities or physical impairments that limit their use of a keyboard or mouse.
+Creating an accessible website makes it possible for all users to interact with and view the content of a site.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+- You can use colors with high contrast to make sure it's able to be read by someone with visual impairments, you can use semantic HTML to enable screen readers to better convey the layout of the site, and you can use larger sans-serif fonts in order to keep information on the site legible and easy to read.

 3. How would you explain the concept of a variable to someone new to programming?

+- A variable is something that stores information for you.
+You can think of it as a shoebox with a label.
+Inside the shoebox is whatever item/information you need, and you find/access it by reading the label on the outside.

 4. What is the purpose of using functions in code?

+- Functions allow us to repeat actions without having to write out all of the lines over and over again.
+They allow us to complete tasks throughout the code and also contain related information in one spot.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions